Medical devices in clinical trials

 In Europe, the MDR requires a medical device to undergo clinical investigation in order to be CE marked – a requirement for entry onto the European market.

-What does a medical device trial look like?
+What does a medical device clinical trial look like?

 There are three stages of medical device clinical research: